Language Models Can Improve Event Prediction by Few-Shot Abductive Reasoning: Experimental Details

 We show one example of the prompt structures used for GDELT dataset as below.
-The effect event consists of an event type, an event time, a subject name and an object name while the causal events consists of an event headline additionally.
+The effect event consists of an event predicate, an event time, a subject name and an object name while the cause events consists of an event headline additionally.

+We show one example of the prompt structures used for ICEWS dataset as below.
+The effect event consists of an event predicate, an event time, a subject name and an object name while the cause events consists of an event sub predicate additionally.

-The following is one exemplar of the prompt used for Amazon dataset.
-The effect event consists of product category and event time while the causal events consists of a review text.
+The following is a prompt exemplar used for the Amazon Review dataset.
+Each effect event consists of the product category and event time while each cause event also includes the content of the product review.

-For the full set of prompts used in the paper, please see \url{scripts/gdelt/gdelt_prompts} and \url{scripts/amazon/amazon_prompts} in our code.
+For the full set of prompts used in the paper, please see { \url{scripts/gdelt/gdelt_prompts}} and { \url{scripts/amazon/amazon_prompts}} in our code.